dudeperf3ct/web-vibe/Developer Logs.md

 The first iteration is complete.
 Next, I will add a streamlit front-end to make it easy to interact with this.

 Streamlit does not play well with asyncio and it's functions.
 Switching to gradio instead.
+Worked only for 1 url failed for multiple submit with same error.

+(18:48) Instead of building front end let's use it to visualize the results.